 - Each inning is played with 3 outs or when a team scores a maximum of eight (8) runs.
 EXCEPTION: A team has no run limit in the final inning of the game.

 - 1st base and home plate will have "safety bases".
 As such, there will be a base for the first baseperson and the catcher to touch and a separate base for the runner to step on.
 For the other bases, fielders should be touching 1 side of the base allowing a baserunner to touch the base without interference.

 - There is absolutely no sliding.
 Any base runner that slides is automatically out.

-- There is a "suicide-line" halfway between 3rd base and home plate marked with an extra base.
+- There is a "commit-line" halfway between 3rd base and home plate marked with an extra base.
 Once the runner has crossed this line, they cannot return to 3rd base.
 If they do, it is an automatic out.

-- A "force out" will always be in effect between 3rd base and home plate once the baserunner has crossed over the "suicide line", meaning that a team can touch home plate with the ball rather than tag the runner to achieve an out.
+- A "force out" will always be in effect between 3rd base and home plate once the baserunner has crossed over the "commit line", meaning that a team can touch home plate with the ball rather than tag the runner to achieve an out.

 - A player can overrun 1st base without being tagged out if they continue to follow the foul line or stay to the right of it.

 - The team at bat provides their own pitcher.
 The pitcher can pitch from wherever they chose but should pitch from the mound (approximately 20 paces from home plate) when possible.
 If a hit ball touches the pitcher, the ball is declared dead and the pitch is redone – base runners return to their previous bases and the pitch count is restored.
 (Pitchers should do their best to avoid making contact with a hit ball).

 - Every batter can receive a maximum of three (3) pitches.
 All foul balls, wild pitches, strikes and balls count as one of the three pitches.
 The only exception is a ball that hits the pitcher (see rule 11).
 There are no walks allowed.